Gallium Citrate Ga 67 (GAL-ee-um SIT-rate Ga 67)

 When This Medicine Should Not Be Used

 You should not receive this medicine if you have had an allergic reaction to gallium citrate Ga 67 or benzyl alcohol.
+Do not breastfeed while you receive this medicine.

 How to Use This Medicine